-Part IV-the heart of the paper-turns to debunk the consensus that group causation theories like concerted action, substantial factor, and alternative liability abandon the actual causation requirement.
-Section IV.A shows that courts and scholars have been too quick to concede that the but-for test fails in cases of concerted action, concurrent causes, and alternative liability.
-It reveals that in some cases the tortious behavior of each of the non-injuring parties is necessary to bring about the harm.
-In other cases, it seems that no one party is necessary for the harm, although every party is, and thus that each actor is a but-for reason for the harm.
-Finally, this section shows that even in cases where neither party is necessary for the harm, a presumption of actual causation against the tortious parties could increase societal welfare.
+Part IV-the heart of the paper-turns to debunk the consensus that group causation theories like concerted action, substantial factor and alternative liability abandon the actual causation requirement.
+Part IV.A. shows that courts and scholars have been too quick to concede that the but-for test fails in cases of concerted action, concurrent causation and alternative liability.
+It reveals that in some cases the tortious behavior of each of the non-injuring parties is necessary for the harm.
+In other cases it seems that no one party is necessary for the harm although it could be that every one is, and thus that each actor is a but-for reason for the harm.
+Finally, this part shows that even in cases where neither party is necessary for the harm, a presumption of actual causation against the tortious parties will increase societal welfare.

-Armed with these new insights, Section IV.B turns to offer a more holistic approach to the seemingly disparate paradigmatic Using the simple model and applying it to leading decisions, this section hypothesizes that the three group causation doctrines can be, to some extent, interchangeable and provides some anecdotal evidence that they are.
-Section IV.C focuses on the relationship between tort law and criminal law.
+Armed with these new insights, Part IV.B. turns to offer a more holistic approach to the seemingly disparate paradigmatic cases.
+Using the simple model and applying it to leading decisions, this part hypothesizes that the three group causation doctrines can be, to some extent, interchangeable and provides some anecdotal evidence that they are.
+Part IV.C. focuses on the relationship between tort law and criminal law.
 It investigates cases where the actors' behaviors may result in both criminal and civil liability (e.g., drag races).
-This part shows that in such cases. the two legal systems seem to clash: criminal law deters the parties from engaging in activities that tort law, via its group causation theories may encourage.
-It then offers an explanation that institutional premised in design and provides recommendations to courts and policy makers.
+This part shows that in such cases, the two legal systems seem to clash: Criminal law deters the parties from engaging in activities that tort law, via its group causation theories, encourages.
+It then offers an explanation that is premised in institutional design and provides recommendations to courts and policy makers.